AniketKul/ss_buddy/README.md

 ---

-**Note**: This implementation uses the exact same core logic as the official NVIDIA LLM Router with Triton inference servers for classification, maintaining full compatibility with the official router architecture.
+**Note**: This implementation uses the exact same core logic as the official NVIDIA LLM Router with Triton inference servers for classification, maintaining full compatibility with the official router architecture.# Updated Fri Aug  1 07:59:48 PM UTC 2025